-- An entity that can take on different numeric (quantitative) or nonnumeric (qualitative) values. - Independent.
+- An entity that can take on different quantitative or qualitative values.
+A variable thereby represents a distribution of values. - Independent.
 A variable X that is expected to affect another variable. - Dependent.
-A variable Y that is expected to be effected by others.
+A variable Y that is expected to be affected by others.